-This plant is a native of tropical countries like India, Indonesia, and Africa.
-It has a typical evergreen sword-shaped leaves propagate mainly creeping rhizome.
+This plant is native to tropical countries like India, Indonesia, and Africa.
+It has typical evergreen sword-shaped leaves that propagate mainly creeping rhizome.
 Due to the succulent nature of the snake plant, it requires less water to survive(1).
 The plant is grown both indoors and outdoors as a decorative plant.
+Snake plant health benefits are written below.

 Yes, the Snake plant cleans the air.
 This plant is not only known for its beautiful foliage structure but also as an efficient air purifier as per the NASA research report.
 The plant absorbs indoor air pollutants like benzene, formaldehyde, xylene, and toluene.
 Along with this the snake plant also has a higher efficiency of absorbing carbon dioxide (2) and it is one of the few plants that release oxygen during the night.
 This property of releasing oxygen during the night makes the snake plant a beautiful option as a bedroom plant.